mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 one that's labeled as a "logic" MOSFETs.
 Those are specially designed to be switched by lower gate voltages, and might have a Vgs limit of 10V or below, which isn't suitable for this board.

+## Missing features

+I like to claim that this board set is a "comprehensive" virtual pinball I/O controller, but that's not 100% accurate.
+There are a few specialized functions that it lacks, but for good reasons, as explained below.

+### No support for smart light strips

+The one big virtual pin cab feature that these boards don't support is "smart" light strips, with individually addressable LEDs, such as WS2812B strips.
+You still need a separate controller for that.
+Pinscape Pico itself doesn't have any smart light strip support at the software level, so it didn't make any sense to include such a thing on these boards.

+### What happened to the "Chime" boards from the old KL25Z set?

+The Pinscape KL25Z expansion boards included the option to add Chime Boards.
+The Chime Boards were basically MOSFET Power Board ports, with the added feature of a **hardware time limiter** on each port that prevented the port from being activated for more than a couple of seconds at a time.
+The point of the time limiter was to protect pinball coils and other high-power solenoids from damage in cases where a software fault on the PC caused the coil to be locked on.
+Pinball coils typically can't tolerate continuous activation for more than a second or two - they'll overheat and melt if you try.

+This board set doesn't have any such hardware-protected ports.
+To make up for it, the Pinscape Pico software has equivalent timer protection that can be configured on a port-by-port basis.
+In addition, the software and hardware both have fail-safe features that are designed to protect against faults at the Pinscape Pico firmware level, where the software timers are implemented:

+* The Pinscape Pico firmware programs the Pico's hardware "watchdog" unit to reset the Pico in the event the software ever stops functioning for more than a few milliseconds.
+The watchdog is an independent hardware unit on the Pico that forces a hard reset if the software stops sending it messages saying "I'm not dead yet" for more than a programmed time limit, so it's very good at detecting software faults and forcing the Pico into a hard reset.

+* The expansion board hardware is designed so that all ports turn off instantly and deterministically when the Pico is in a hardware reset condition.

+These features work together as a backstop against failures in the Pinscape software that monitors the port time limiters.
+As long as the software is functioning correctly, it should take care of applying the programmed time limits set by the flipper logic/chime logic configuration options in the output port setup.
+If the software ever gets stuck in such a way that it can no longer apply the software time limiters, it will also be unable to send "not dead yet" messages to the watchdog hardware, so the watchdog will rapidly reset the Pico at the CPU level.
+And once the Pico resets, the physical output port controllers on the board go into their default power-on condition, which turns off all of the output ports.

+The secondary "PWM Worker" Picos on these boards add yet another layer of protection, which is that they *also* have their own software timers that they apply to every port.
+The main Pico sends the PWM Worker Picos its settings for the flipper logic/chime logic timers, so that the secondary Picos can apply their own time limitation to the ports.
+So even if the main Pico stops working and all of the other fail-safe measures somehow don't kick in, the ports controlled by the secondary Picos are still protected by their own independent timers.

+Nothing is quite as perfectly predictable as a dedicated hardware timer like on the old Chime boards, but I've tried to carefully design the new system to be as close as possible.
+The benefit is that omitting the hardware timers saves a lot of board space, parts cost, and assembly work.
+The timer circuits required about ten additional components per output port, which is why I could only fit 8 output ports on each Chime board.
+I think this new design comes very close to the same level of protection, at lower cost, and with greater flexibility (in that each port's protection parameters can be individually configured).

 ## Design notes